riveryc/word-game/README.md

 - Add or remove levels as needed

 ### Audio Settings
-- Internet-based services (Google TTS and Dictionary API) provide crystal-clear professional pronunciation
+- Internet-based service Google TTS provides crystal-clear professional pronunciation
 - Smart fallback to computer speech with adjustable rate, pitch, and volume
 - Cached for performance with 3-second timeout for reliability

 ## 🐛 Known Behavior & Bug Fixes

-- **Smart Audio Fallback**: Seamlessly switches to computer voice if internet/dictionary API unavailable
+- **Smart Audio Fallback**: Seamlessly switches to computer voice if the internet is unavailable
 - **CSV Flexibility**: Supports both simple and complex description formats
 - **Consistent Experience**: Local and online data sources now have identical functionality